NEAR-Edu/welcome-track/docs/entrepreneurs/01-find-your-place-in-web3.md

+---
+title: Find your place in web3
+---

 ## Why web 3?

 Getting started with Web3 might feel a little daunting.
 The NEAR University team is here to help you navigate this space from within the NEAR ecosystem.